 Deactivate processes using Terminal:

-The Terminal application is a text-driven command-line interface that allows you to communicate directly with the Unix-based operating system at the core of OS X Yosemite.
-Unix is the lowest possible level of human interface above machine language, giving the most streamlined and direct control over Yosemite.
+The Terminal application is a text-driven command-line interface that allows you to communicate directly with the Unix-based operating system at the core of OS X. Unix is the lowest possible level of human interface above machine language, giving the most streamlined and direct control over OS X.

-Remove Mission Control: copy/paste the following lines into Terminal's command-line one at a time and hit the Enter key after each one:
+Remove Mission Control (copy/paste one at a time and hit the Enter key after each one):

 defaults write com.apple.dock mcx-expose-disabled -bool TRUE [Enter]